Theyyam: Kundora Chamundi

-Puthiyaramban Daivam
+Puthiyaramban

-“Puthiyaramban was the lead fighter of allada swaroopam”.
-It is believed that Puthiyaramban was having supernatural power.
-As a leading warrior he has deep knowledge and skill in Kalari (martial art).After his great victory, He was betrayed in nanummel kali (kalari).
-Believed that he became god after his death.
+Puthiyaramban is regarded to have been the greatest warrior of the region called Allada Swaroopam, possessing supernatural power as well as knowledge and skill in kalari (a regional martial art).
+After a great victory, he is believed to have been betrayed in Nanummel Kali (Kalari).
+He was posthumously deified.
 Puthiyaramban Theyyam is performed in Puthiyaramban Tharavadu, Sree Kappattu Kazhagam, Sree Kannamangalam Kazhagam and Udinoor kulom.